 - Now, go through your list and cross off any debt with a most recent date of activity that is six years old or more.
 Generally speaking, a delinquent account can show up on your credit report for up to seven years from the time your first delinquent payment was originally due on the account.
-These debts will drop off by the time our twelve months are over, so we don't need to worry about them.
+These debts will drop off by the time our 12 months are over, so we don't need to worry about them.
 One exception to this rule is a student loan, which will never fall off your credit report until it has been paid in full.

 The Route to a 750 Score

 There are two ways to remove negative items from your credit score, and one isn't to pay them.
 At least, not just to pay them.
-There is a process for paying off your debts and if you head into this venture gung ho and start calling up every creditor on your list, you'll do a lot more damage to your credit score than is already done.
+There is a process for paying off your debts, and if you head into this venture gung ho and start calling up every creditor on your list, you'll do a lot more damage to your credit score than is already done.

 First, let's discuss the two methods of removing negative information.

 Method One: Pay the creditor and request that they remove the negative information.
 Basically, they withdraw their submission of unpaid debt.
-Some will tell you that they are unable to remove the information and if they are the original creditor, this is utter horse dung.
+Some will tell you that they are unable to remove the information, and if they are the original creditor, this is utter horse dung.
 They are perfectly able to remove it.
 Now, be forewarned, you may have to get tough with some of these creditors and explain that you are attempting to clean up your credit.
-Tell them that you are making those creditors who are willing to remove the negative information for payment of the debt a priority and if they refuse to remove it, then you will be forced to put them at the bottom of your list.
-They may threaten to see you in court and garnish your wages and take your first born baby, but in fact 99.9% of the time they will do nothing of the sort.
+Tell them that you are making those creditors who are willing to remove the negative information for payment of the debt a priority, and if they refuse to remove it, then you will be forced to put them at the bottom of your list.
+They may threaten to see you in court and garnish your wages and take your firstborn baby, but in fact, 99.9% of the time, they will do nothing of the sort.

 A different situation exists if the original creditor has charged off the debt and sold it to a collection agency.
-You'll know if this has happened, because when you call the original creditor, they will tell you to call so and so collections.
+You'll know if this has happened because when you call the original creditor, they will tell you to call so and so collections.
 Do not plead or argue with the original creditor to remove the debt or take your money.
 It will not work.
-As far as they are concerned you no longer owe them money, your debt was paid by the collection agency that bought your debt.
+As far as they are concerned, you no longer owe them money—your debt was paid by the collection agency that bought your debt.
 Instead, simply thank them, hang up, and move that particular item to the "Hell No" column.

-When we begin the plan, you will call one creditor at a time from your list of probably's, only after you have the money in hand to pay the debt in full.
+When we begin the plan, you will call one creditor at a time from your list of "Probably" debts, only after you have the money in hand to pay the debt in full.
 You will then attempt to negotiate a settlement for complete removal of the negative information from your credit reports (however many it exists on) and get that promise in writing from them, as well as the settlement amount.
-When you have it in writing, you pay that creditor and you move onto the next one.
+When you have it in writing, you pay that creditor, and you move onto the next one.

 Method Two: Obviously, we're not going to be able to pay everything on our credit report in most cases, so we have a different method for dealing with these debts.
 You are going to dispute them.
-Pick one debt per two week period and send a certified letter ( not a phone call, a letter) to the credit bureaus that list the debt and dispute it for whatever reason you can think of.
-You can say the dates are wrong, the amount is wrong or the debt simply isn't yours or it was paid.
+Pick one debt per two-week period and send a certified letter (not a phone call, a letter) to the credit bureaus that list the debt and dispute it for whatever reason you can think of.
+You can say the dates are wrong, the amount is wrong, or the debt simply isn't yours or it was paid.